golang/proposal/design/go2draft-type-parameters.md

 lists explicit types, and only types listed in the constraint would be permitted as cases.

-##### No way to express convertability
+##### No way to express convertibility

-The design has no way to express convertability between two different type parameters.
+The design has no way to express convertibility between two different type parameters.
 For example, there is no way to write this function: